noctwo/project-react-calorie-counter/README.md

 ## Demo

-You can view a live demo of the application [here]
+You can view a live demo of the application [https://main--peaceful-jelly-685a93.netlify.app/]

 ## Features